codepath/android_guides/Lambda-Expressions.md

 <img src="http://imgur.com/KDzMS8l.png"/>

-Once you see the `Replace with lambda` appear, you can also apply `Fix all` click on the left-hand side to convert all the possible candidates automatically:
+Once you see the `Replace with lambda` appear, you can also apply `Fix all` click on the left-hand side to convert all the possible candidates automatically as [outlined here](http://stackoverflow.com/a/36746855).

 ## Attribution